 If you are looking for a sports game that will keep you occupied for hours on end, this is the game for you.
 That it includes support for physical controllers is just icing on the cake.

-The unique graphic style is incredibly fun to watch and play again and again.
 With more than 20 missions available for $4.99, you can add 10 more with a new mission pack for $2.99.
-No matter how you choose to play, Space Marshals 2 is a fantastic experience and a must download for any top down shooter fan.
+No matter how you choose to play, Space Marshals 2 is a fantastic experience and a must download for any top-down shooter fan.